|

 Grades 6th- 8th: 1st Place - $1,000 2nd Place - $500

-Winners and their parents also receive a free financial planning consultation with the prize money being deposited in an appropriate savings product in the students’ name.
-Essay contest winners and their families will also be eligible to sit at the Essay Contest Winners' Table at the JA Business in Action luncheon on April 21, 2010.
+Winners and their parents also receive a free financial consultation.
+The prize money will be deposited in an appropriate savings product in the students name.

 THIS YEAR'S QUESTION: